EllenMengqiXu/FrontEnd/README.md

 FrontEnd
 ===

-This Repo will focus on front end engineer exercise which includes html, css, javascript.
+Start to get knowledge on front end engineer
 ---

-Furthermore, jQuery, Angular.js. vue.js, and react.js will be covered.
+1. html
+2. css
+3. Javascript

+jQuery is the simplified Javascrapit.

+Popular jQuery framework:
+1).
+Vue.js
+2).
+Angular.js
+3).
+React.js
+4).
+Node.js

+Bootstrap is also a front end framework which aimed at responsive design.